 The majority of websites are right at home on Bluehost, but having said that, there are some certain circumstances where we’d recommend looking elsewhere…

 - ‘Websites’ is how many sites you can have on your account.
-If you need more than one website, you’ll want to consider the Plus or Prime account.
+If you need more than one website on your Bluehost account, you’ll want to consider the Plus or Prime plan.
 They cost the same initially, but the renewal fee once your initial plan expires is more expensive on the Prime plan due to the additional features it has.

 - ‘Website Space’ is how much storage space there is for your site.
 Things like images, articles, and even WordPress itself all take up space.
 50GB is a ton of storage, and unmetered means they won’t bother you about using too much space unless your usage is astronomical, like somebody hosting a site that streams movies.